 What the research shows about learning

-Brain research, as described by Jolles and Crone (2012), shows that the “human brain is highly plastic and adapts quickly to new experiences.”
-Their review of both “healthy children” and those with “cognitive or attentional impairments” explains that children can improve their skills as a result of explicit training.
+As described by Jolles and Crone (2012), brain research showed that the “human brain is highly plastic and adapts quickly to new experiences.”
+Their review of “healthy children”** and those with “cognitive or attentional impairments”** explained that children can improve their skills due to explicit training.

-We know through educational leader David Elkind that the purpose of child’s play is to “create new learning experiences” to enable children “to acquire social, emotional, and intellectual skills they could not acquire in any other way.”
+We know through educational leader David Elkind in his article, “The Power of Play: Learning What Comes Naturally,” that the purpose of child’s play is to “create new learning experiences” to enable children “to acquire social, emotional, and intellectual skills they could not acquire in any other way.”

-A child can practice fine and gross motor skills through non-threatening and fun play experiences, but if the child is gagging, it this fun for anyone?
-And, how much learning is really happening?
-This has been my dilemma.
+A child can practice fine and gross motor skills through non-threatening and fun play experiences, but if the child is gagging, is this fun for anyone?
+And, how much learning is truly happening?

 Why I’m conflicted

-Corrective therapies have never felt natural to me.
-I understand their purpose and I value the work therapists do immensely.
-They have helped us in so many ways throughout the years.
-My conflict is with the suggestion that my son’s habits aren’t good enough for the rest of the world — we must correct and change them so that he conforms.
+Corrective therapies have never felt right to me.
+I understand the purpose of therapy and value the work therapists do.
+My conflict is with the suggestion that my son isn’t good enough for the rest of the world; we must correct and change him so that he fits in.

-There are so many things I love about my son that are a byproduct of his diagnosis:
+There are so many things I love about my son:

 Who are we pleasing when we remediate?